primiano/perfetto-docs/docs/concepts/buffers.md

    keyed by thread id.
 In most cases users want to map those events back to the parent process (the thread-group).
-To solve this, when both the `linux.ftrace` and the `linux.process_stats` data sources are enabled in a Perfetto trace, the latter does capture proces<>thread associations from the /proc pseudo-filesystem, whenever a new thread-id is seen by ftrace.
+To solve this, when both the `linux.ftrace` and the `linux.process_stats` data sources are enabled in a Perfetto trace, the latter does capture process<>thread associations from the /proc pseudo-filesystem, whenever a new thread-id is seen by ftrace.
-   A typipcal trace in this case looks as follows:
+   A typical trace in this case looks as follows:
    ```
     # From process_stats's /proc scanner.
     pid: 610; ppid: 1; cmdline: "/system/bin/surfaceflinger"